Heart Healthy Mixed Bean Salad

 By incorporating these elements, you can transform this basic bean salad into a hearty and well-rounded meal that offers a balance of protein, fiber, healthy fats, and nutrients.
 Feel free to experiment with different combinations of ingredients to suit your taste preferences and dietary needs.

-To store bean salad properly, follow these guidelines:
+To store a 3 bean salad properly, follow these guidelines:

 1. Refrigeration: Bean salad should be stored in an airtight container in the refrigerator.
 Transfer the salad into a clean container with a tight-fitting lid if it was prepared in a mixing bowl or a serving dish.